Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Transverse subbands in Josephson Junctions

 The position operators $\hat{x}, \hat{y}$ are diagonal in the tight-binding basis, with each entry a multiple of the lattice constant ($a$).
-For example, if we consider two points along the $x$ and $y$ axis, and 1 in the $z$ direction, we have the following position operators
+For example, if we consider two points along the $x$ and $y$ axis, and one along $z$, we have the following position operators